withastro/astro/.changeset/slow-kiwis-own.md

 "astro": patch
 ---

-Add extendable `CSSProperties` interface to style attribute
+Adds a `CSSProperties` interface that allows extending the style attribute